StatStud/book-club/content/posts/mans-search-for-himself.md

 - Jungian Psychology

 # What ACTIONS/HABITS will I partake after reading this book?
+- After reading this book, I will move out of my parents' home

 # What Questions do I have after reading this book?